tradebyte/paci/README.md

 # paci

-Your friendly, lightweight and configurable package manager.
+Your friendly, lightweight and flexible package manager.

 It is a package manager with can be used to distribute your own packages.
 It is meant to install all packages in userland.